Ways to volunteer

 Charitable organisations and non-governmental organisations (NGOs) provide services which government isn’t able to provide.
 Some of these organisations are partially funded by government.

-There are various charitable organisations which are in need of support.
+There are various charitable organisations which need support.
 This support could range from donating food and clothes to shelters to volunteering your time to assist in the organisation's initiatives.

 Organisations vary greatly in focus areas and include categories such as social upliftment and empowerment to animal welfare and environmental causes.